dell/patches/DEBUGGING.md

 - NOTE: YOU MUST RUN `podman restart patches-nginx` for the frontend to work when you do this otherwise nginx will used a cached DNS result for patches-backend which leads to a failure beacuse it will have the incorrect IP address
 - Inside the container run `npm start`
 - After everything is started you can either hit port 3000 directly but then API calls won't work.
 You can hit the regular IP and everything should work as expected.
-- TODO: Right now I'm having problems with the certificates - the debugger won't attach because it doesn't have a matching cert

 ## Debugging Certificates